 The straight line connecting the risk-free asset's lower dot and the market portfolio's upper dot is called the Security Market Line, or SML.
 The SML is extremely important because it defines the relationship between average expected rates of return and risk levels that must hold for all assets and all portfolios trading in the financial markets.
-The SML illustrates the idea that every asset's average expected rate of return is the sum of a rate of return that compensates for time preference and a rate of return that compensates for risk.
-More specifically, the SML has a vertical intercept equal to the rate of interest earned by short-term U.S. government bonds and a positive slope that compensates investors for risk.
+The SML illustrates the idea that every asset's average expected rate of return is the sum of a rate of return that compensates for risk.
+More specifically, the SML has a vertical intercept equal to the rate of interest earned by shortterm U.S. government bonds and a positive slope that compensates investors for risk.